 A full medical staff is employed by the Rogers County Jail.
 Off-Site doctors are available to inmates housed at the Rogers County Jail.
 Payment for pre-existing conditions is the responsibility of the inmate.

-Prescribed medications can be brought to the jail but limitations do apply.
-The jail will not accept most schedule I narcotics.
+Prescribed medications can not be brought to the jail.
+The jail will not accept most medications.
 Other limitations apply.
 Call 918-342-9797 for more information.

 Inmate mail must be addressed to: